bcgov-c/bcstats-bc-demographic-survey-weighting/README.md

 # BC Demographic Survey Weighting
 ---

-This repo consists of code to produce standardized weights for the BC Demographic Survey.
+This repo consists of code to produce standardized weights for the BC Demographic Survey within the Data Innovation Program.

 In 2023, BC Stats conducted the BC Demographic Survey.
 More than 200,000 people responded to the voluntary survey, providing information about many aspects of their identity (such as race, ethnicity,